Ejector Seat: Final Round

-The contestant must answer three sets of questions, each 45 seconds in length; they begin moving after a miss, but stop on a correct answer.
-After completing a set, the contestant returns to the start of the track and the movement speed increases.
+Initially placed at the start of the track, the contestant must answer three sets of questions, each 45 seconds in length; they begin moving after a miss, but stop on a correct answer.
+The Panic Button is no longer in play.
+After completing a set, the contestant begins the next one from their current position and the movement speed increases.
 The contestant wins £500 for completing the first set, £1,000 for the second, and £10,000 for the third, and is automatically ejected after winning the full prize.

 Filming

 The series consists of thirty episodes, and was filmed next to Channel 4's Countdown.
 During filming, the seats malfunctioned and producers had to run on and off the stage in order to fix them.
 This left some audience members disgruntled, and they had to be bribed to stay by being given chocolates.